-Here's how we flatten the Democratic Party during the next four years
+Here's How We Flatten the Democratic Party During the Next Four Years

 Trump made a colossal tactical blunder by telling his supporters to fight vote fraud in the streets.
 That led to last week’s excesses, and the biggest crackdown on conservatives in American history.
-David Horowitz likes to say, is a totalitarian screaming to get out.
+David Horowitz likes to say, inside every progressive is a totalitarian screaming to get out.
 Is he ever right!

 The suspension of President Trump’s Twitter account (denounced by Germany’s Angela Merkel and top French officials as a violation of basic rights) is an affront to democracy: Whatever Trump did or didn’t do, he is the elected president of the United States, convicted in no court of law, and the people have the right to hear from him.
 The suspension of the free-speech social media platform Parler is another totalitarian outrage by what France’s Finance Minister calls “the digital oligarchy.”
 And now CNN demands that cable companies drop Fox News and Newsmax.